Hill Country Texas, USA Travel Guide

 Print physical copies of documents.
 Arrange for mail or pet care.
 Secure your home.

-These booking is essential for your trip.
+These bookings are vital for your trip.

 These steps create a smooth start to your Hill Country experience.